ogobrecht/ogobrecht.com/content/posts/drafts/3-downgrade-apex-plug-in-with-diff-tool.md

 ---
-title: Downgrade an APEX Plug-In With a Diff Tool
+title: Downgrade an APEX Plug-in With a Diff Tool
 description: Greetings from the lazy programmer
 tags: [Oracle, APEX, Plug-in]
 publishdate: 2030-01-01